sanchi3106/titanic-prediction/README.md

-# titanic-prediction
+Task: Titanic Survival Prediction (CodSoft Data Science Internship)

-Titanic Survival Prediction-CODSOFT Internship Task 1 The project is part of the CODSOFT Data Science internship.The goal is to build a machine learning model that predicts whether a passenger on the Titanic survived based on available data such as age,gender,class,fare,etc.
+As part of the CodSoft Data Science Internship program, this task involves working with the Titanic dataset to build a predictive model that determines whether a passenger survived the Titanic disaster.
+This is a foundational machine learning project ideal for beginners and helps in understanding essential concepts like data preprocessing, feature engineering, and classification.

-Problem Statement:
-Use the Titanic dataset to train a model that can predict passenger survival.
-This is a binary classification problem(Survived=0 or 1)
-Files in the Project-
-1.train.csv-Training data with survival labels 2.test.csv-Test data without labels 3.gender_submission.csv-Sample submission format
-4.
+The dataset includes key features such as:

+Passenger Age

+Gender

+Ticket Class

+Fare

+Cabin

+Survival status (target variable)

+Objective:
+Develop a model using Python (with libraries such as Pandas, NumPy, Scikit-learn, etc.) to classify passengers based on the likelihood of survival.
+You are expected to analyze the dataset, handle missing values, explore relationships between features, and apply appropriate machine learning algorithms (e.g., Logistic Regression, Decision Tree, Random Forest).

+This task will enhance your skills in data handling, EDA (Exploratory Data Analysis), and model evaluation—crucial aspects of real-world data science projects.